google/ml-flashpoint/.github/ISSUE_TEMPLATE/feature_request.md

 ## Who (use cases)

-_Describe particular use cases if possible, including organization/company where relevant, expected usage and impact_.
+_Describe particular use cases if possible, including organization/company where relevant, expected usage and impact, to help us prioritize_.